At some point during their lives, most people will have to think about relocating for a job. A huge step for any graduate, relocat

 As a Key Account Manager at Give A Grad A Go, I spend a lot of time speaking to candidates about the kind of environment they want to work in.
 I know that deciding whether to work at a large corporate or a startup can be difficult, and especially as a new graduate it can be tricky to determine which one will be better for you and your career.

-In many aspects of working life, corporates and startups can be polar opposites - and ultimately the decision may come down to your personal preferences, and what you care most about when you're looking for graduate jobs.
+In many aspects of working life, corporates and startups are polar opposites - and ultimately the decision may come down to your personal preferences, and what you care most about when you're looking for graduate jobs.

 But I’m biased, and I think if you’re a graduate looking to quickly learn and develop your skills in the early stages of your career, startup life could be for you.
 Don’t just take my word for it – here are just a few of the reasons why getting a graduate job at a startup can be so beneficial.

 Working at a startup normally equates to a fairly small team.
 Because of this, it’s unlikely that there will be many people with the same skillset as you – so as a fresh graduate you’ll potentially have much greater responsibility than you would in a corporate environment.

 Working within a small team will also encourage you to take on tasks outside of your specific role in order to contribute to the success of the wider business – helping you to develop new skills very quickly.

 Working at a startup, you’ll be able try on a number of different hats.

 Not only will this keep you stimulated in your day-to-day role, but it will also give you the opportunity to find out what you are most interested in, and discover what you are best at – an invaluable opportunity when you are in the early stages of your career.

 By working in a startup, you’ll often be learning directly from the founder of the company, or people of a similar standing – something that is uncommon in a much larger corporation.